elotroalex/frontlines/pages/ebola_history.md

     <img src="{{site.baseurl}}/img/history/history10.jpg"/><p class="image-caption">Above: <a href="https://www.who.int/features/2014/life-after-ebola/en/">[Ebola Banner in Guinea] (2014).
 WHO/RTG.</a></p>
 </div>

-There continue to be lasting effects on the region due to the crisis.
+The crisis has had a lasting effects in the region.
 The loss of healthcare workers resulted in a shortage of healthcare services.
-Guinea, Liberia, and Sierra Leone have faced heavy budget deficits.
-The World Bank estimates the financial impact of the Ebola epidemic on West Africa at \$2.8 billion, comprised of a toll of \$600 million in Guinea, \$300 million in Liberia, and \$1.9 billion in Sierra Leone.
+Guinea, Liberia, and Sierra Leone faced heavy budget deficits.
+The World Bank estimates the financial impact of the Ebola epidemic on West Africa at \$2.8 billion, comprised of a toll of \$600 million in Guinea,
+\$300 million in Liberia, and \$1.9 billion in Sierra Leone.
 Budgetary deficits in 2015 were estimated to constitute 8.5% of the GDP in Liberia, 9.4 % in Guinea, and 4.8% in Sierra Leone.[^66]

 Models describing the effects of the loss of doctors, nurses, and midwives on various health outcomes show the largest effects on maternal